Gerald Ford Fast Facts

 First Eagle Scout to be president.

-Strong supporter of Boys Scouts of America and adoption.
+Strong supporter of Boy Scouts of America and adoption.

-1935-1941 - After graduating from the University of Michigan, Ford receives two offers from professional football teams, the Green Bay Packers and the Detroit Lions.
-Instead, he works at Yale University as a boxing coach and assistant football coach and finishes law school there.

-1935-1941 - After graduating from the University of Michigan, Ford receives two offers from professional football teams, the Green Bay Packers and the Detroit Lions.
-Instead, he works at Yale University as a boxing coach and assistant football coach and finishes law school there.
+1935-1941 - After graduating from the University of Michigan, Ford receives offers from two professional football teams, the Green Bay Packers and the Detroit Lions.
+Instead, he works at Yale University as a boxing coach and assistant football coach while completing his law degree.

 November 2, 1948 - Elected to the US House of Representatives for Michigan's Fifth Congressional District.